g-gualeni/QtNoid2/BUILD-INSTRUCTIONS.md

 - [ ] Copy the Win binary in a 7zip file into the release folder
 - [ ] Copy macOS binary to Releases (remember to remove the executable)

+&nbsp;
+# Checking documentation
+The preview page in QtCreator is not stable, so it is better to have an external viewer.
+The Chrome extension called Markdown Reader is a good tool, easy to install and to use.